 To make the process easier, think about the nature of the things you’re getting rid of.
 Is it recyclable or in donatable condition?
 Would someone get more use out of it?
 If it is waste, what sort is it and where can it be disposed of?
 Consider work commitments, space, transportation limitations and the timeframe you are working in, then decide how much you can or want to do personally.
 It is your responsibility as the person in charge of the house clearance to dispose of unwanted things appropriately, so make sure to investigate the options and use reputable and legitimate companies.

-Bath charities with free furniture collection
+OPTION: Bath charities with furniture collection

-Bath recycling centres
+OPTION: Bath recycling centres

 The recycling centres serving Bath are: